The effect of preferential node deletion on the structure of networks that evolve via preferential attachment: The stationary degree distribution

 In Fig. \ref{fig:4} we present analytical results (solid lines) for the stationary degree distribution $P_{\rm st}(k)$ in the regime of overall network contraction where $\eta_c < \eta <0$, obtained from Eq. (\ref{eq:Pstk}).
 The results are shown for $m=10$, where $\eta_c = -2/3$, and for (a) $\eta=-1/8$; (b) $\eta=-1/6$; and (c) $\eta=-1/4$.
 The dashed lines show the asymptotic tails, given by Eq. (\ref{eq:PstkAsy}).
 To validate our calculations, we compare them to simulation results (circles).
 As in Fig. \ref{fig:3}, we find good agreement between the analytical results and the corresponding simulation results, but with growing discrepancies (though still minor) between them as $\eta$ decreases.

 In Fig. \ref{fig:5} we present analytical results (solid lines) for the stationary degree distribution $P_{\rm st}(k)$ in the special case of $\eta=0$ with $m=10$, obtained from Eq. (\ref{eq:Pstk}).
 In this case, the value of $\langle K \rangle$ is taken from the closed-form approximation given by Eq. (\ref{eq:Kmean_for_eta0}).
-The dashed lines show the asymptotic tails, given by Eq. (\ref{eq:PstkAsy}).
+The dashed line shows the asymptotic tail, given by Eq. (\ref{eq:PstkAsy}).

 In the case of pure growth ($\eta=1$) the stationary degree distribution is given by \cite{Budnick2025}

 In the large $k$ limit, the stationary degree distribution exhibits a power-law tail of the form

 This tail resembles the degree distribution of the BA model \cite{Krapivsky2000,Dorogovtsev2000}.
 In this distribution, the mean degree $\langle K \rangle$ is finite, but the second moment $\langle K^2 \rangle$ diverges logarithmically.
 As shown in Eq. (\ref{eq:PstkAsy}), even a low rate of preferential node deletion breaks down the power-law behavior and replaces it by an exponential tail, characterized by a well-defined scale.
 This implies that there is a structural phase transition at $\eta=1$.